 Dawn and her team are also in the process of developing a set curriculum for Tribal Language Teacher Certification.
 Once established, individuals could receive certification in the Potawatomi language which would then allow them to work in classrooms with kids on a full-time basis.

 Establishing this curriculum dovetails with two of the Language departments long-term goals.
 One goal is to have the state of Kansas recognize the certification process which would allow the Potawatomi language to be taught in the local high school as a world language.
 The second goal is for students at the PBPN Early Childhood Education Center to speak Potawatomi by 2033.

 In June 2019, the department added two new language apprentices Melvin Lewis and Ella Garcia.
 They will be the first to test the initial established curriculum.

 And when staff are not learning, they are teaching.
 The PBPN Language and Culture Department provides approximately 20 classes per week to the Potawatomi Community.
-The staff visits the Early Childhood Education Center, the Royal Valley Grade School and hosts teen and adult classes at their campus located just west of 158 and K roads on the Prairie Band Potawatomi Reservation.
+The staff visits the Early Childhood Education Center, the Royal Valley Grade School and hosts teen and adult classes at their campus located just west of 158 and K roads on the Prairie Band Potawatomi Common Land.
 The Language and Culture Department campus includes the language department building that provides a holistic learning atmosphere, along with a language house which is used for language immersion activities, a cook shack and plenty of space outdoors for gardening and playing games.